WorkCover payments after 130 weeks

 The first way to get payments in additional 130 weeks is to show that you do not have a work capacity and that this is likely to continue indefinitely.

-There is however a second way to obtain weekly payments in additional 130 weeks if you have some work capacity.
+There is however a second way to obtain weekly payments in addition to 130 weeks – even if you have some work capacity.

-If you have returned to work and you are working 15 hours or more, earning more than $211 per week, then it is possible that you will be entitled to claim top up payments from the WorkCover insurer.
+If you have returned to work and you are working at 15 hours or more per week, earning more than $228 per week (indexed annually), then it is possible that you will be entitled to claim top up payments from the WorkCover insurer.

-Please note that if the insurer knocks you back, you can appeal the decision to the conciliation if you feel there is merit to do so.
+Please note that if the insurer knocks you back, you can appeal the decision via conciliation if you feel there is merit in doing so.